nicholaswilde/recipes/docs/ingredients/sourdough-starter.md

 ## :pencil: Instructions

-### Step 1
+### Days 1-3

-Days 1-3: Combine whole-wheat flour and all-purpose flour and keep in container as feed.
+Combine whole-wheat flour and all-purpose flour and keep in container as feed.
 Mix 1 cup of flour mixture and 2/3 cup (5-1/3 oz) of room temperature water in a 1 liter mason jar.
 Cover and let set at room temperature for 48 to 72 hours.

-### Step 2
+### Days 4-10/14

-Days 4-10/14: Measure 1/4 cup (2 oz) of starter and transfer and stir in 1/2 cup (2.5 oz) of flour mixture and 1/4 cup (2 oz) of room temperature water.
+Measure 1/4 cup (2 oz) of starter and transfer and stir in 1/2 cup (2.5 oz) of flour mixture and 1/4 cup (2 oz) of room temperature water.
 Repeat every 24 hours.
 Use for baking once doubled in size during 8 to 12 hour window.

-### Step 3
+### Store & Maintain

-Store and maintain: Combine 1/4 cup (2 oz) starter, 1/2 cup (2.5 oz) all-purpose flour, and 1/4 cup (2 oz) room temperature water and let sit for 5 hours.
+Combine 1/4 cup (2 oz) starter, 1/2 cup (2.5 oz) all-purpose flour, and 1/4 cup (2 oz) room
+temperature water and let sit for 5 hours.
 Refrigerate and repeat weekly.

-### Step 4
+### Prepare for Baking

-Prepare for baking: 18 to 24 hours before, combine 1/2 cup (4 oz) starter add 1 cup (5 oz) all-purpose flour and 1/2 cup (4 oz) room temperature water.
+18 to 24 hours before, combine 1/2 cup (4 oz) starter add 1 cup (5 oz) all-purpose flour and 1/2 cup
+(4 oz) room temperature water.
 Cover and sit at room temperature for 5 hours.
 Measure out and refrigerate for 12 to 18 hours before use.